top of page

 You might be wondering where to go for the best authentic food in Ibiza.
 While the island has plenty of touristy spots, the real treasures are often tucked away in smaller towns and villages.

-• Ibiza Town: The capital has a mix of traditional and modern restaurants.
+IBIZA TOWN: The capital, known in the local language as Eivissa, has a mix of traditional and modern restaurants.
 Look for places that serve classic dishes like Bullit de Peix.

-• Santa Eulalia: Known for its restaurant lane food scene, this town offers a variety of restaurants focusing on local produce.
+SANTA EULÀRIA DES RIO: Known for its restaurant-lane food scene, this town offers a variety of restaurants that focus on local produce.

-• San Juan: A quieter village with charming eateries serving home-cooked meals.
+SANT JOAN DE LABRITJA: Also known as San Juan, a quieter village with charming eateries serving home-cooked meals.

 Exploring these spots will give you a deeper appreciation of Ibiza’s culinary heritage and introduce you to new flavours you won’t have found anywhere else.